The House of the Rising Sun: Dolly Parton version

 In August 1980, Dolly Parton released a cover of the song as the third single from her album 9 to 5 and Odd Jobs.
 Like Miller's earlier country hit, Parton's remake returns the song to its original lyric of being about a fallen woman.
 The Parton version makes it quite blunt, with a few new lyric lines that were written by Parton.
-Parton's remake reached number 14 on the U.S. country singles chart and crossed over to the pop charts, where it reached number 77 on the Billboard Hot 100; it also reached number 30 on the U.S. Adult Contemporary chart.
+Parton's remake reached number 14 on the US country singles chart and crossed over to the pop charts, where it reached number 77 on the Billboard Hot 100; it also reached number 30 on the US Adult Contemporary chart.
 Parton has occasionally performed the song live, including on her 1987–88 television show, in an episode taped in New Orleans.
 In Canada it reached number 20.

 Five Finger Death Punch version

 In 2014, Five Finger Death Punch released a cover version for their album The Wrong Side of Heaven and the Righteous Side of Hell, Volume 2.
-Five Finger Death Punch's remake reached number 7 on the U.S. Billboard Mainstream Rock chart.
+Five Finger Death Punch's remake reached number 7 on the US Billboard Mainstream Rock chart.
 The setting is also changed in FFDP's version from New Orleans to Sin City, as a nod to the band's hometown, and is also well known for being a haven for gambling places like New Orleans (see also: Gambling in the United States).
 The FFDP version is a cover of The Animals cover.